Linguistics

 Reading, Brain and Dyslexia”from 31st October to 2nd of November, 2019

-About
+About Us

-• MA in Linguistics
+• MA in Linguistics (regular, full-time, 2 year i.e. 4 semester programme)

-The Department seeks to promote research in various aspects of human languages.
-This involves research in sound patterns, word formation processes, sentence structures, linguistic meaning, processes of language change, language use, relationship between language and society etc.
+The Department seeks to promote actionable research in the domain of human languages and fulfil its mandate of promoting and strengthening participatory democratic practices.
+This involves research in sound patterns, word formation processes, sentence structures, the emergence of linguistic meaning, processes of language change, language use, the relationship between language and society etc. In line with the mandate, special attention is given to the languages of linguistic minorities of India.
+Such an orientation sensitizes the students to the diversity of language structures found in human languages.

 Linguistics is a discipline that studies the structure, functions and use of human languages.
 In Linguistics, we study properties of specific languages as well as seek to search for the properties which are common to all human languages.